 Most men think that the definition for the perfect shave is a super close shave, but this could not be further from the truth.
 In fact, trying to get the closest shave possible will probably lead you to press too hard, or to shave the same spot twice.

 All this will accomplish is a red complexion and an unhappy face.
 The best shave is a balanced shave.
 The hair on your face differs in terms of thickness, length and also the location of the hair.
-Some areas are easier to shave than others, and you’ll have a cleaner look in those areas.
+Some areas are easier to shave than others, and you’ll have a cleaners look in those areas.

 Always try and apply the same pressure and speed with which you shave.
 You won’t irritate your skin that easily and your face cuts will go down considerably.